ComplexOrganizationOfLivingMatter/Vertex3DMonolayer/parameters.md

 Set.WRemodelThreshold=0.1;
 ```
 ### Contractility
 Different options for the contractility have been added.
 The following could be associated to bottom (suffix 'Bot'), top ('Top') or lateral ('Lat') contractility.
+Also, the variable refering to the actual value of the contractility changes: EpsCTWE (the 'T' means top), EpsCBWE ('B' from bottom) and EpsCLWE ('L' of lateral).

 Step function (Option 1): given a starting time and a value, the contractility will reach that value at that time point.
 Thus, Set.StartTimeEcBot and Set.EpsCBWE are required to be set.